bullet-db/bullet-record/README.md

 All documentation has moved to **[Github Pages here](https://bullet-db.github.io/)**.

+## Links

+* [Getting Your Data Into Bullet](https://bullet-db.github.io/backend/ingestion/) to learn about using Bullet Record to get your data into Bullet..

-### Useful links
+### Useful Links

 * [Spark Quick Start](https://bullet-db.github.io/quick-start/spark) to start with a Bullet instance running locally on Spark.
 * [Storm Quick Start](https://bullet-db.github.io/quick-start/storm) to start with a Bullet instance running locally on Storm.
-* [Data Ingestion](https://bullet-db.github.io/backend/ingestion/) to see how this project works to get arbitrary data into Bullet.
+* [Spark Architecture](https://bullet-db.github.io/backend/spark-architecture/) to see how Bullet is implemented on Storm.
-* [Setup UI](https://bullet-db.github.io/ui/setup/) to setup the Bullet UI.
+* [Storm Architecture](https://bullet-db.github.io/backend/storm-architecture/) to see how Bullet is implemented on Storm.
-* [Setup Web Service](https://bullet-db.github.io/ws/setup/) to setup the Bullet Web Service.
+* [Setup on Spark](https://bullet-db.github.io/backend/spark-setup/) to see how to setup Bullet on Spark.
 * [Setup on Storm](https://bullet-db.github.io/backend/storm-setup/) to see how to setup Bullet on Storm.
-* [API](https://bullet-db.github.io/ws/api/) to see the Bullet API query syntax.
 * [API Examples](https://bullet-db.github.io/ws/examples/) to see what kind of queries you can run on Bullet.
+* [Setup Web Service](https://bullet-db.github.io/ws/setup/) to setup the Bullet Web Service.
-* [Bullet Record Releases](https://bullet-db.github.io/releases/#bullet-record) to see Bullet Record releases.
+* [Setup UI](https://bullet-db.github.io/ui/setup/) to setup the Bullet UI.

 Code licensed under the Apache 2 license.
 See LICENSE file for terms.